Unknown-coder-de/Magmaflow/README.md

 # Magnaflow
 # Overview
 Hello everyone!
-This is Yash Raj Singh Rawat.
+I'm Yash Raj Singh Rawat.
+I had coded this.
 This repository contains C++ code for a simple tensor library, including a tensor class (tensor.cpp), basic operations on tensors, and a printing utility (print.cpp).
 The code is structured into three main files: torch.cpp, tensor.cpp, and print.cpp.

 # File Descriptions
 # torch.cpp